yogi-masaji/User-Hariez-central/README.md

 This project was created with React and [Material UI](https://mui.com/)

 It was designed to be used as a template for a landing page.
+I implemented [this existing template](https://mui.com/store/previews/onepirate/), I added a [Router](https://reactrouter.com/docs/en/v6/getting-started/overview) to it to navigate through the pages and some nice [animations](https://www.npmjs.com/package/react-animation-on-scroll).

 It's easy to edit and customize to your will.

 The additional libraries that have been used can be found in package.json

-Live demo is not available yet but you can run the project locally if you want to test it and build it if you want to add it to a deployed website.
+Live demo is not available yet ( still working on deploying it ) but you can run the project locally if you want to test it and build it if you want to add it to a deployed website.
+If you want to see the page, also check [this link](https://mui.com/store/previews/onepirate/) from Material UI.

+If you need any extra information feel free to contact me at sanduteofil@gmail.com.
+Even if you need help with deploying it on the web.

-If you would like to support me in any way or even give me feedback, a visit [here](https://www.buymeacoffee.com/j8SEluQl4A) is always welcome.
+If you would like to support me in any way, a visit [here](https://www.buymeacoffee.com/j8SEluQl4A) is always welcomed.

+* The original template and page content belongs entirely to Material UI.
+I just adapted the project locally so you don't have to and added the required routes to navigate in the application.

 Stay cool !